French Press Vs Pour Over | Which Method is the Best?

 Both French Press and Pour over coffee makers and manual devices and do require some work to brew a cup of coffee.

-Both involve learning curves as everything is needed to be controlled by you, from grinding the ideal size of coffee beans, choosing the right water-coffee ratio, and regulating the speed of pouring water and the time to brew.
+Both involve learning curves as everything needs to be controlled by you, from grinding the ideal size of coffee beans, choosing the right water-coffee ratio, and regulating the speed of pouring water and the time to brew.

 Pour-over coffee makers are easy to clean.
 Simply dispose of the paper filter and wash it with warm soapy water.